-- Take the following into the examination room with you: - Calendar Dictionary - Calculator - Read the whole paper very carefully before you start to write anything. - Make yourself a 'name plate' before starting to write, to remind yourself of your position within the company, the name of the company, what the company does, and who your 'boss' is.
-Keep this in front of you throughout the examination and keep referring to it. - Read each question very carefully, and then write your answer as concisely as possible. - Keep to word limits. - Write full sentences and check tenses are consistent. - Try to use phrases you know are up-to-date and appropriate in modern business correspondence and also appropriate to the tone of the task. - Be courteous but don't pay unnecessary compliments or be too familiar. - Check spellings. - Start each task on a new sheet of paper. - It is not necessary to leave more than two or three lines between the complementary close and the designation try to keep to one sheet of paper for each task. - It is not necessary to draw the company's logo, or decorate correspondence in any way. - Make sure you understand different types of business correspondence (eg orders, quotations, delivery notes, graphs and charts) and cannot only read the information they contain but also, at Level 3, analyse and comment on it.
-Practise doing this before the exam. - Do the tasks in order and make sure you allow sufficient time to finish the paper. - Read over all work at the end of the examination and check that it makes sense.
+- Take the following into the examination room with you: - Calendar - Dictionary - Calculator - Read the whole paper very carefully before you start to write anything. - Make yourself a 'name plate' before starting to write, to remind yourself of your position within the company, the name of the company, what the company does, and who your 'boss' is.
+Keep this in front of you throughout the examination and keep referring to it. - Read each question very carefully, and then write your answer as concisely as possible. - Keep to word limits.

+- Write full sentences and check tenses are consistent. - Try to use phrases you know are up-to-date and appropriate in modern business correspondence and also appropriate to the tone of the task. - Be courteous but don't pay unnecessary compliments or be too familiar. - Check spellings and punctuation. - Start each task on a new sheet of paper. - It is not necessary to leave more than two or three lines between the complementary close and the designation try to keep to one sheet of paper for each task. - It is not necessary to draw the company's logo, or decorate correspondence in any way. - Write clearly, so that your answer can be understood by the person marking it.
+Leave left and right hand margins.
+If possible, use a word processor and take full advantage of the grammar and spell check facilities. - Improve your knowledge of the business world and the types of communication used.
+Make sure you understand different types of business correspondence (e.g. orders, quotations, delivery notes, graphs and charts) and cannot only read the information they contain but also, at Level 3, analyse and comment on it.
+Practise doing this before the exam. - Check all numbers and monetary values, e.g. do not confuse £ with \$.
+Also check the axes labels on graphs e.g. if values given in thousands, make sure you take this into account. - Do the tasks in order and make sure you allow sufficient time to finish the paper. - Read over all work at the end of the examination and check that it makes sense. - Put the tasks in order at the end of the exam and make sure the examiner can access them e.g. do not staple at both left and right hand corners making them impossible to read.